2019 Swiss Open Gstaad

-The 2019 Swiss Open Gstaad (also known as the 2019 J. Safra Sarasin Swiss Open Gstaad for sponsorship reasons) was a men's tennis tournament played on outdoor clay courts.
+The 2019 Swiss Open Gstaad, also known as the 2019 J. Safra Sarasin Swiss Open Gstaad for sponsorship reasons, was a men's tennis tournament played on outdoor clay courts.
 It was the 52nd edition of the Swiss Open, and part of the ATP Tour 250 Series of the 2019 ATP Tour.
 It took place at the Roy Emerson Arena in Gstaad, Switzerland, from 22 July through 29 July 2019.
+Unseeded Albert Ramos Viñolas won the singles title.